 Let's team up

-If your organisation shares my goal of developing and applying AI in ways that benefit humanity, then please contact me!
+If your organisation shares my goal of developing and applying AI in ways that benefit society, then please contact me!
 We can achieve more when we come together and build on each other's work.

 I go by